Risk and Compliance Solutions

 Continuous Compliance Monitoring

 Point-in-time compliance assessments measure your compliance posture on the day of the assessment.
 Continuous compliance monitoring measures it every day.
-For organizations operating under FISMA, FedRAMP, or CMMC — where ongoing compliance is a contractual and regulatory requirement, not an annual exercise — continuous monitoring is a program requirement, not an optional enhancement.
+For organizations operating under SOC 2, HIPAA, or PCI-DSS — where ongoing compliance is a contractual and regulatory requirement, not an annual exercise — continuous monitoring is a program requirement, not an optional enhancement.

 Policy-as-code translates compliance control requirements into executable rules that are evaluated automatically against system configurations and infrastructure state.
 Policy-as-code enables immediate detection of configuration drift — the gradual divergence of system state from compliant configurations that occurs as systems are updated, patched, and modified over time.
 Drift detected automatically in hours costs a fraction of drift discovered during an annual assessment.